 Keesha M. Middlemass, Ph.D. is an associate professor in the Department of Political Science at Howard University.
 She says it is time for America to recognize the racism that's inherent in the country's childcare system.

 "We all uplift mothers, but we don't uplift the largely Black and Brown women that take care of children," she explains to Motherly.
 "When you start thinking about who takes care of children before they're in school full time, it really tends to be women of color.
-They are underpaid and don't have any really support in the legislative branch of government that could actually improve funding and improve pay."
+They are underpaid and don't have any real support in the legislative branch of government that could actually improve funding and improve pay."

 Why do we expect Black and Brown women to do this work for so little?